Life Insurance Lawyers

 Life insurance is an important component of financial planning in order to make sure that survivors receive adequate financial support.
 While no one envisions issues arising with payment of benefits when someone who has life insurance dies, as the discussion above shows, there are many potential issues and pitfalls that can arise.
 Enlisting the services of a knowledgeable and experienced lawyer at the first sign of a problem is crucial in order to avoid an unanticipated loss of expected life insurance coverage.

-When you enlist the help of DeBofsky Law, you get an expert team with more than 60 years of experience advocating and watching out for you during a difficult time.
+When you enlist the help of DeBofsky Law, you get a team with more than 65+ years of experience advocating and watching out for you during a difficult time.
 Our litigators are authorities in:

 • Assistance and advice in properly filing life insurance claims